Scalingo/documentation/_posts/deployment/2017-08-04-deploy-from-archive.md

 If you do not know how create the source to provide to our platform the download_url, see the next [section]({% post_url deployment/2017-08-04-deploy-from-archive %}#create-a-source-for-the-archive).

-## Create a Repo for the Archive
+## Create a Source for the Archive

-It is possible to create your source with Scalingo, that will be a source.
+It is possible to create your source with Scalingo.
 A source is a place from which data can be uploaded and downloaded.

 ### Create a Source